rsjtaylor/libadm/docs/element_api.rst

    .. cpp:function:: template<typename Parameter> void unset<Parameter>()

-      Removes the ADM parameter if it is optional or resets it to the default value if there is one.
+      Resets the parameter to its default value if it has one, otherwise removes it from the element.

    .. cpp:function:: template<typename Parameter> bool isDefault<Parameter>()

       Returns true if the parameter has a default and has been set; this is useful to see if the default value was specified explicitly in the ADM XML, and is used to control whether default values are written out in XML.

    .. cpp:function:: bool add(Parameter parameter)